keithasaurus/koda-validate/README.md

 ```
 A few things to note:
 - All the types used in the above example are understood by Koda Validate -- even `Literal`s.
 It can derive validators from most common types in Python.
+- Mypy understands Koda Validate's return types.
+It interprets result as `Union[Valid[Person], Invalid]` -- in Koda Validate we shorten this to `ValidationResult[Person]`
-- `DataclassValidator[Ingredient]` can validate against a `dict`s or an `Ingredient` instance -- in both cases it will result in will return an `Ingredient` dataclass if valid.
-(NamedTupleValidators behave similarly)
+- `DataclassValidator[Ingredient]` can validate against a `dict` or an `Ingredient` instance -- in both cases it will return an `Ingredient` dataclass if valid.
+(NamedTupleValidator behaves similarly)

 Even when validators are derived, Koda Validate allows for customization.
 See DataclassValidator, TypedDictValidator, NamedTupleValidator for more info.